vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
+= 1.13.5 =
+Add failsafe for rare bug affecting some external payment method purchases with Klarna Checkout

 = 1.13.4 =
 Remove lookup of orderid based on Vipps-orderid from database to improve speed and remove issues with transients etc.